Greytiger23/Light/README.md

 This project was inspired by my love of music and my daily exposure to new genres.
 When I'm working or relaxing, I always need some music to keep me going.
 Music is peaceful and lovely, so when I discover new music or songs I've never heard before, I get excited because I can enter that artist's world while listening to the beats and words.
 I have always been and will continue to be a music lover, so I created this project for others who share my passion.

+Story

+I enjoy listening to music to calm down, relax or even hype myself up.
+My love for music started when I was young and I used to listen to Lebo Mathosa on TV, and watch music videos.
+It also came from watching movies and hearing the soundtracks that amplify a scene in a movie, it is really beautiful.
+I like changing genres every week to find new music, listening to different genres of music brings me joy especially when I find a new song that just makes me move.
+I made this website or app to achieve my goal of helping people find new music that peeks their interest.
+My website is a demo, because of license and copyright laws.
+It is an idea, my first project which I put together with the help from people and peers.
+It is an idea that I hope to actually make or rather deploy with actual music from artists.

 Technologies Used

 Frontend: HTML, CSS, and JavaScript